 - This medicine may affect fertility.
 Fertility problems may lead to not being able to get pregnant or father a child.
 Talk with the doctor.

-- If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during care and for some time after care ends.
+- If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during care and for at least 4 months after stopping lomustine.
 Use birth control that you can trust.
-Talk with your doctor to see how long to use birth control after you stop lomustine.

-- If you are a man and your sex partner gets pregnant while you take lomustine or within several months after your last dose, call your doctor right away.
+- If you are a man and your sex partner gets pregnant while you take lomustine or within 4 months after your last dose, call your doctor right away.

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.